programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Note how the word distribution is roughly symmetrical, with most words grouped in the middle, and additional words projected out along the sloping sides of the inverted parabola (these words are indicated by the large green ovals drawn midway down the sloping sides).
 These conspicuously displayed words are the strongest indicators of what each pole of the scaled dimension (along the horizontal axis) represents.

 On the left, _knee_ and _neck_ are displayed almost on top of each other (indicated by the smaller, heavier weighted green circle in Figure 6 below).
-This indicates that those two words occur at the same frequency, and that both words are strongly and equally predictive of a document being placed on the left side of the scaling dimension.
+This indicates that those two words occur at very similar frequencies, and that both words are strongly and approximately equally predictive of a document being placed on the left side of the scaling dimension.
 Given the subject matter of this dataset (a police officer brutally pressing his knee on George Floyd's neck), this is an expected - if stark - result.

 {% include figure.html filename="en-or-text-mining-youtube-comments-06.png" alt="Close-up of the left-hand side of Figure 5, more clearly showing the features in the left green circle.
 Some of the key features displayed, in addition to 'neck' and 'knee', are 'officers', 'murder', 'arrest', 'ground', 'drugs', 'breath', 'minutes', and 'medical'." caption="Figure 6.
 Close-up of left-hand portion of Wordfish feature-level visualization, displaying incident-related words that frequently co-occur, like 'neck' and 'knee'." %}